 Each year we travel to Washington D.C. in May to meet with members on Capitol Hill to advocate for persons living with ALS and their families.
 We offer financial assistance to many of our patients so they can travel with us and tell their stories first-hand.

-Regional Care Managers, who are health care professionals, provide home visits, phone and email consults, and clinic visits to educate patients and families about ALS.
+Regional Program Managers, who are health care professionals, provide home visits, phone and email consults, and clinic visits to educate patients and families about ALS.
 The goal is to improve overall quality of life and survival and enhance informed decision making.
 We can greatly increase safety and independence, and help to provide access to comprehensive ALS specialized care.
 We strive to increase social and emotional support, diminish social isolation, and diminish financial and emotional stress.
 Along with an improved quality of life for families while their loved one is living with ALS, families will experience the support and hopefulness that enables the creation of a growing and ongoing ALS community.
 Ultimately this enables the ALS community to better address the needs of newly diagnosed patients and families and provide continuing support for the work of the Chapter to fund research and programs for ALS in Florida.

 Our strategic plan includes the very important area of research for treatment and a cure for ALS.
 Our goal is to support and fund research to understand ALS, develop treatments, and ultimately find a cure.
 We will accomplish this by promoting the National Registry and encouraging all those we can to enroll and tell their story.
 We will expand communications to spread the word and encourage clinical trials here in Florida.
 We will continue to promote a better understanding and the value of ALS research and The ALS Association programs, especially those happening right here in the state of Florida.
 For example, with our new Hope and Help Webinar series, we are able to communicate to our patients and families directly through the internet where they can hear firsthand from the doctors and researchers here in the state, giving them even more hope for their futures.